Documentation Index

 Note

-You can use the --help option to view detailed options and usage methods about each command.
+Use the --help option to view complete options and usage for each command.

-Example: mlx model-registry upload --help and mlx model-registry download --help
+Example: mlx model-registry upload --help, mlx model-registry download --help

-You can install SDKs using the following commands:
+You can install the SDK by running the following command:

 pip install "ncloud-mlx[model-registry]" # double quotes are required